 And we wait.

 Shocks come every 10 or 15 minutes.
-No one know how long to wait for.
+No one knows how long to wait.
 How long do we stand here in the vacant lot amongst the piles of bricks?

 We wait a few hours amongst the piles of bricks in the vacant lot.